Philips: Lead Capturing Makeover

 PHASE 1: FORM LENGTH

-Even though we had reduced the number of fields, there was still room for improvement.
-By furthering discussions on internal requirements, I'd push for more changes in terms of the form fields.
+Further discussions on internal requirements, I'd push for more changes in terms of the form length.

 PHASE 2: DROP-DOWN FIELDS

-Conduct user testing on function/specialty dropdown menus to improve accuracy, as the existing options were not tested with users and worked only within Philips.
+Conduct user testing on dropdown menu options to improve accuracy, as they were not tested with users.

 PHASE 3: AUTOMATE PERSONALIZATION